dangxdong/NeuralNetworkPoisson/README.md

  IF you don't specify a value for miniIter, a default value 500 will be used, running 3250 iterations for test and give result based on 1250 iterations.

 Those files with "2hl" in their names are the files for a two-hidden-layer model.
 Try them out if you are confident with your computer's performance.
 Much more iterations (> 3000~4000 for each parameter set) are needed to see any overfitting effect before overcoming it.
+Also mind that the input/output will involve three theta's, rather than two.

 Take your time and enjoy!